 When my sister, the pickiest eater I’ve ever known, was diagnosed with Celiac disease and had to stop eating gluten, she was convinced she was never going to like any food ever again.
 I really felt for her because her favorite meals mostly consisted of chicken fingers or pasta with bread.
 I knew her new gluten-free diet would be a challenge.

-Whether it’s due to an allergy or by choice, going gluten-free isn’t easy, especially when most restaurants and stores don’t have a ton of gluten-free options.
+Whether it’s due to an allergy or by choice, going gluten-free isn’t easy, especially when some restaurants and stores don’t offer gluten-free options.
 But after trying a ton of new snacks and foods, my picky sister actually found some snack items she enjoyed.

-If you’re already living a gluten-free lifestyle, attempting to go gluten-free, or are raising a gluten-free child, consider adding these kid-friendly snacks to your cart.
+If you’re already living a gluten-free lifestyle, attempting to go gluten-free, or are raising a gluten-free child, consider adding these kid-friendly snacks to your cart the next time you go grocery shopping.

 1. Rice Cakes with Peanut Butter